 This course examines the major philosophical issues raised in connection with visual arts and contemporary media.
 Topics include the concept of beauty, critical evaluation, artistic truth, and meaning in the arts.
 Traditional, as well as post-modern viewpoints will be explored through such questions as: What is the nature of art?
 What is the value of art?
-What is the value of art?
 What is the function of art?
 How do we evaluate art? and What is beauty?